 With rising concern about the environment, every activity is now being conducted in a green manner, including fishing.
 Some methods of fishing are dangerous and harmful to fishes, leading to unnecessary deaths.
 Sustainable fishing methods help to preserve fish species for future generations, or else we would be handing them a legacy of a world which has very few fish species left.
-If you are a passionate angler, here are some sustainable fishing tips you can follow:
+If you are a passionate angler, here are some tips for fishing sustainably that you can follow:

 Fishing boats use a lot of fuel which emits greenhouse gases too.
 New engines are available in the market which burns much less fuel.
 Green technology has allowed fishing boats to be much friendlier than before, which you can use when you go out fishing.

-Take a good look at the tackle you have been using.
-If your tackle contains lead, change it for green tackle and jigs, sinkers etc. The lead might poison animals and fish, so use tin or steel tackle and instead of plastic lines, choose a fishing rod which has a biodegradable line.
+Take a good look at the tackle you have been using and use the best Fishing tackle.
+If your tackle contains lead, change it for green tackle and jigs, sinkers etc. You can also sell new and used Fishing tackle if you want to replace it.
+Because the lead might poison animals and fish, so use tin or steel tackle and instead of plastic lines, choose a fishing rod which has a biodegradable line.

 You could make a huge difference to smaller fish species by releasing the smaller fish, which, along with the bigger fish, get caught in the nets.
 Not only individuals but if fishermen also started doing this, instead of fish dying, the unwanted smaller species would have a chance of survival.
 New technology can now allow fishermen to let fish escape due to tiny pockets and keep the bigger fish.
 This means that fish population can increase and their health would also be better.